devtolu/SQL-Projects/README.md

 <b>Bike Sales Data Analysis</b>

-<b>Description:</b> This project analyzes many rows of data using SQL to help an agency in Chicago improve service ticket resolution time by understanding where to focus their resources on first.
-After exploring the data, I create a priority quadrant based on two selected metrics, plot the data against the quadrant, cross-validate the findings with data from New York City, and deep-dive to find more patterns at district level.
+<b>Description:</b> This project analyzes many rows of data using SQL to help an agency to analyse the sales data for a company.
+After exploring the data in Excel, i imported the data to postgreSQL, and answered the following questions below :

+Q1:  Find the total number of products for each product category.
+Q2:  Find the total number of products for each product category.
+Q3:  Top 5 most expensive products.
+Q4:  List the total sales amount (gross) for each product category.
+Q5:  Total sales amount (gross) for each product category.
+Q6:  List the top 5 suppliers by total product sales.
+Q7:  Find the total number of products created by each employee.
+Q8:  List the employees who have changed product details the most.
+Q9:  Calculate the total gross amount for each sales order.
+Q10:  Find the sales order items for a specific product ID.
+Q11: Find the number of employees for each sex.
+Q12: List the employees who have 'Manager' in their job title.
+Q13: List all product categories along with their descriptions.
+Q14: Find all products that belong to the 'Mountain Bike' category.

-<b>Tools: PostgreSQL, Excel, and PowerPoint.</b>
+<b>Tools: PostgreSQL, and Excel.</b>

-<b>Skills:</b> Data querying, data validation, JOINs & UNION clauses, aggregation, datetime convertion, filtering, subqueries, CTEs, conditions, PivotTables, Pivot Charts, and presentation.
+<b>Skills:</b> Data querying, data validation, JOINs clauses, aggregation, data type & datetime conversion, group by, table creation & alteration, filtering, subqueries, and presentation.

 <b>Outputs:</b>

 Detailed SQL scripts with in-line comments in .sql format.
-Excel workbook in .xlsx with multiple tabs covering data dictionary, data handling documentation, queried tables, pivot tables, and charts.
-Presentation slides in .pdf format containing problem statement, data details, findings, summary, and additional remarks.
-Tables

-chicago_311_2020 - Chicago 311 service ticket data in 2020
-Fields: 15
-Records: 572,514
-chicago_311_2019 - Chicago 311 service ticket data in 2019
-Fields: 15
-Records: 1,826,465
-chicago_311_2018 - Chicago 311 service ticket data in 2018
-Fields: 15
-Records: 461,170
-chicago_311_community_areas - Chicago community areas data (incompleted)
-Fields: 2
-Records: 7
-nyc_311_2019 - New York City 311 service ticket data in 2019
-Fields: 20
-Records: 2,456,955
-Acknowledgements

-The data is stored in General Assembly's internal database but is also available on City of Chicago official data portal.
+See attached SQL file below :

+Data Source : The data was put together for the analysis, hypothetically a bicycle manufacturing company.